juliaguida/oystercard/pills/git.md

 You could even live several lives in parallel!
 Imagine you decide to rob a bank (not that you should!).
 Maybe you'll get rich and retire in Monte Carlo.
 Maybe you'll get caught and spend the next 10 years in jail.
 In real life you have to make a choice and live through the consequences.
 With version control you can try both options at the same time and see which one works out best.
 You can then decide what version you like best (robbing the bank or not) and live it for the rest of your life!

 Version control doesn't stop here.
 What if you decide to do a renovation to your flat?
-You need to change the floors, paint the ceiling, install a jacuzzi and remove a wall between a living room and the kitchen.
-Normally, you'd need to do all of that in order: first you remove the wall, then paint the ceiling, then change the floors, then install the jacuzzi, etc. You can't change the floor and paint the ceiling on the same day while removing the wall at the same time.
+You need to change the floors, paint the ceiling, install a hot tub and remove a wall between a living room and the kitchen.
+Normally, you'd need to do all of that in order: first you remove the wall, then paint the ceiling, then change the floors, then install the hot tub, etc. You can't change the floor and paint the ceiling on the same day while removing the wall at the same time.
 However, with version control you can split the reality into several "parallel" realities and do the work in parallel.
 In one reality you'll be painting the ceiling, in another – removing the wall, and so on.
 When all the work is done, you'd "merge" all those realities into one, getting a beautiful renovated flat in a fraction of the time.

 It may sound like a science-fiction film but that's actually how version control works.
 Not using version control is like having time-travel skills and not using them!
 It's important to know and use version control because it's an awesome developer superpower.